- Mathematical and Statistical Modeling of Biological

 I am interested in identifying patterns (structural and dynamical properties) from noisy biological data.
 I have been investigating the stochastic properties of gene regulatory systems by engineering E. coli cells in the aim to design novel cellular functions.
 I have a full spectrum of experience in standard molecular biology techniques, single-cell-level experiment, mathematical modeling, and computational and analytical analysis for biological systems.

 During my doctoral studies, I conducted mathematical and computational (Monte-Carlo simulations) analyses on non-equilibrium stochastic processes under the direction of both Prof. den Nijs (Physics, University of Washington) and Prof. Qian (Applied Mathematics, University of Washington).
 I was trained to be a mathematical modeler and analyst.

 In my post-doctoral research, my main effort was investigating stochastic biological networks with regard to modularity, stochasticity and nonlinearity, by using my inter-disciplinary background knowledge and skills developed in physics and applied mathematics.
 I took a leading role in supporting computational and mathematical research conducted by the group of Prof. Herbert Sauro (UW Bioengineering), in particular, focusing on synthetic network design and analysis.

-Currently as an acting assistant professor I have been experimentally verifying these theoretical results that I obtained in my post-doctoral study, by re-engineering E. coli cells.
+Currently as an acting assistant professor I have been experimentally verifying the theoretical results that I obtained in my post-doctoral study, by re-engineering E. coli cells.

-My theoretical studies were supported under an NSF grant in Theoretical Biology ($660K; 2008-2012; PI: Sauro) and the theories are currently under an experimental verification process with another NSF grant awarded from the Molecular and Cellular Biosciences program ($546K; 2012-2015; PI: Sauro).
-For both the grants, I wrote the main research plans.
+My theoretical studies were supported under an NSF grant in Theoretical Biology ($660K; 2008-2012) and the theories are currently under an experimental verification process with another NSF grant awarded from the Molecular and Cellular Biosciences program ($546K; 2012-2015).